 4.2 Hardware

-The hardware component (Mote-Wake) is the heart of the lucid dreaming technique.
-It is a simple, ultra-low-power optimized threshold detection circuit designed for direct attachment to a Crossbow MICA2 or MICAz Mote.
-The Mote-Wake PCB layout (Gerber files) and bill of materials are available for those wishing to build or have built their own Mote-Wake boards.
+The hardware component (Shake 'n Wake) is the heart of the lucid dreaming technique.
+It is a simple, ultra-low-power optimized threshold detection circuit designed for direct attachment to a Crossbow MICA2 or MICAz mote.
+The Shake